 What a day.
-And we didn't even get watch any basketball.
+And we didn’t even get to watch any basketball.

 Waking up in the morning, I’m surprised to find that I’m a little hungover.
 I’m even more surprised to see a dog outside of my tent – and all of yesterday comes flooding back.

-Also, pretty sure that fire we saw yesterday is burning along the official route.
+Also, pretty sure that the fire we saw yesterday is burning along the official route.